robdodson/spock-cli/README.md

 ## Warning

 This is a crazy idea that I thought up one night and should not be used by any one on a real project.
-If you do use it on a real project then you are a bad person and you should feel bad.
+At least not yet :)

+My intention behind making this public is the hope that the community can play with these ideas and discuss better ways to integrate Polymer with the broader world of JavaScript modules.

 ## What does it do?